aws-samples/amazon-sagemaker-endpoint-deployment-of-fastai-model-with-torchserve/README.md

 ### What's Next

-With an inference endpoint up and running, one could levearge its full power by exploring other features that are important for a Machine Learning product, including [AutoScaling](https://docs.aws.amazon.com/sagemaker/latest/dg/endpoint-auto-scaling.html), Model monitoring with [Human-in-the-loop (HITL)](https://docs.aws.amazon.com/sagemaker/latest/dg/a2i-use-augmented-ai-a2i-human-review-loops.html) using Amazon Augmented AI ([A2I](https://aws.amazon.com/augmented-ai/)), and modeling iteration.
+With an inference endpoint up and running, one could levearge its full power by exploring other features that are important for a Machine Learning product, including [AutoScaling](https://docs.aws.amazon.com/sagemaker/latest/dg/endpoint-auto-scaling.html), Model monitoring with [Human-in-the-loop (HITL)](https://docs.aws.amazon.com/sagemaker/latest/dg/a2i-use-augmented-ai-a2i-human-review-loops.html) using Amazon Augmented AI ([A2I](https://aws.amazon.com/augmented-ai/)), and incremental modeling iteration.

 ### Clean Up